Preventing Nuclear Smuggling Program

-Through another program at home, ORISE is also applying its expertise in radiological detection and security to stop the unauthorized transport of nuclear materials and protect the United States’ critical infrastructure.
-Working with the U.S. Department of Homeland Security, ORISE provides training in detection and containment of radiological materials to law enforcement tasked with protecting major U.S. transportation hubs.
+If radiological materials elude defensive measures taken abroad, ORISE is also applying its expertise in radiological detection and security to stop the unauthorized transport of nuclear materials and protect the United States’ critical infrastructure.
+Working with the Domestic Nuclear Detection Office within the U.S. Department of Homeland Security, ORISE provides training in detection of radiological materials to law enforcement tasked with protecting major U.S. transportation hubs.